TYPO3-Documentation/t3docs-examples/Documentation/Introduction/Index.rst

 Backend Module
 ==============

-The extension introduces a Backend Module with different Pages that introduce one concept each:
+The extension introduces a backend module with different pages that introduce one concept each:

 *  Flash messages